 The Right Mount

-Any random arrangement of wheels and tubes does the trick.
+Any random arrangement of wheels and tubes does the trick. eBikes tick all the boxes but are a significant investment for many of us.
 You can't beat a black, retro, cruiser or trendy single-speed for cool but in the real world of hills and credit card limits your existing mountain bike is often a more practical solution.
 A few mods will convert your old hard-tail into a tarmac friendly workhorse:

 Purchase a decent set of modern lights - a flashing red number for the back and a grunty LED up front.
 Check out 'Seeing the Light' for more.

 Depending on the dress code at work and how much perspiration it takes to get there, you may survive the day in your cycling garb - or need to do the 'Superman in the phone box' routine to slip into your suit or twin-set and pearls.
 Either way, the essential cycling wardrobe comprises:

 A high-visibility, wind and shower or waterproof jacket is essential insurance against flash floods or a cold head wind at the day's end.

 Mudguards let you survive a light shower, but more than that you'll need a pair of lightweight over-trou like the Splashdowns or Helter Skelters 3/4 length rain pants.
 If torrential downpours are a local hazard then consider adding waterproof socks or neoprene over-shoes to the ensemble.